Tjocksockar/MusicGenerator/README.md

 The midi files are translated to text strings on the note level.
 More specifically, each note is typed out in sequential order followed by its offset compared to the previous note.
 If more than one note is played at the same time, all notes are typed out before the offset is typed out.
 An example of a string is A3 0.5 C3 E3 G3 C2 1.0 A3 0.5.
 The reason for choosing the note level is to limit the number of classes.
 However, others have achieved great results operating on the chord level as well.

 The music generator created so far is not very good but clearly performs better than random.
+One problem the generator is facing is that is gets stuck on one note.
+Another problem is that it generates more offsets than notes, which is adjusted for in the convertion from string back to midi.
 However, this is an on-going project so improvements might be yet to come.
+The next step will be to implement an encoder decoder architecture.

 ### Instructions for training